 The default instructions use their FP8 model, but there are Q4_0 model which works great.
 Note that the Q4_K_M does not at all.
 The Q4 model halves the memory needed but it is also slower, so its a tradeoff.
 I you have enough memory Q8 seems quite good for BF8 is something you can try.

 At least with Flux.1, it likes to create images of the same size it was trained on, in this case 512×512, but the Hunyuan is trained on 720p models (1280×720).
-So just checking speeds, we need to find a natural size
+So just checking speeds, we need to find a natural size.
+I”m still confused about this overall.

 Performance M1 Max vs M4 Max